 - If a storm is occurring in the overnight hours, wait until the morning to place your material curbside.

 - To help prevent material from freezing to your green cart:

 - Line the bottom of your green cart with crumpled up newspaper or pizza boxes.

 - Wrap food waste in newspaper or boxes (e.g. cereal box).

 - Strain excess liquid from soups and sauces and only place the solid pieces in the cart.

 - Layer wet organics (food waste, leaves) with dry organics (newspaper, pizza boxes).

-- Nets are available for purchase at your Municipal office or Ottawa Valley Waste Recovery Centre.
-Nets cover the bins to prevent wind-blown litter.
+- Nets to cover bins help prevent wind-blown litter.
+They are available for purchase at your Municipal office or the Ottawa Valley Waste Recovery Centre.